br/sm-coding-challenge/README.md

 * Duplicates should be removed from the existing GetPlayers result(s)
 * Implement the "LatestPlayers" method to return a structure similar to: https://gist.githubusercontent.com/RichardD012/a81e0d1730555bc0d8856d1be980c803/raw/3fe73fafadf7e5b699f056e55396282ff45a124b/output.json
 * All responses should be performant.
 None of these should take longer than a few miliseconds.
 There are multiple solutions/avenues to this but think about the frequency that you fetch the data and different ways to mitigate iterating over too much data or making multiple requests.
-* If you remove/change/invalidate the url from the DataProvider fetch method, the system should still "work" (fail gracefully - up to you on your defintion of work).
+* If you remove/change/invalidate the url from the DataProvider fetch method, the system should still "work" (fail gracefully - up to you on your definition of work).

 ### Considerations in Design